AdielTuson/rock-paper-scissors/plan.md

 -The algorithm in pseudocode for this problem:
 //prompt a pop-up box with a message for the user, and ask for his choice
 //when a user inputs his answer,  a function will randomly return either ‘Rock’, ‘Paper’ or ‘Scissors’.
-//a function will take the user's and the computers choices, and return a string that declares the winner of the round
+//a function will take the user's and the computers choices, evaluate who is the winner and return a string that declares the winner of the round.